magicalpipelines/docker-ksql-multilingual-udfs-poc/README.md

     ```

  - ### Create a dummy topic
    Create a dummy topic named `api_logs`.
-If your cluster is configured to auto created topics, then you can skip to the next step, which will create the topic once you produce some dummy data.
+If your cluster is configured to auto-create topics, then you can skip to the next step, which will create the topic once you produce some dummy data.

  - ### Produce dummy data